Overview

 Trusted Systems

-Oracles: Enforce the soft peg to the US dollar.
+Oracles: Maintain the soft peg to the US dollar

-These systems are backstopped by users running their own indexers and reinforced by community consensus, which determines what qualifies as a valid transaction based solely on data secured by the Bitcoin network.
+These systems are supported by users running independent validators and reinforced by community consensus.
+Valid transactions are determined solely by data secured on the Bitcoin network.

 Resilience and Recovery

-The network could independently restart with a new set of validators.
+The network could restart independently with a new set of guardians

-This structure ensures that Ducat remains robust, transparent, and true to Bitcoin's decentralized ethos.
+This structure ensures Ducat remains robust, transparent, and faithful to Bitcoinβs decentralised ethos.

 Last updated